eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 And the ideal setup to build new themes would be to perform the following steps:

+1. Go to eclipsecolorthemes.org;
+2. Log-in or create a new account;
-1. Go to eclipsecolorthemes.org and create the new theme;
+3. create the new theme by editing the values;
-2. Download it in *.xml format and import it from the Color Theme preference page;
+4. Download it in *.xml format and import it from the Color Theme preference page;
-3. Check if the new theme would be popular and if it is new;
+5. Check if the new theme would be popular and if it is new;
-4. Create a pull request.
+6. Create a pull request.

 There is a new stable version launched every few months, in which the new features created since the previous version are implemented, completely ready, having been validated and tested.